Notes on A-infinity algebras, A-infinity categories and non-commutative geometry. I: Hochschild complexes as algebras over operads and PROPs

-Here we are going to introduce a different construction of the connection $\nabla$ which works also in $\Z/2$-graded case.
+We are going to propose a different construction of the connection $\nabla$ which works also in $\Z/2$-graded case.
 This connection will have in general a pole of degree two at $u=0$.
-In particular we have the following result.
+In particular we will have the following result.